GeoffBreemer/SSD-vehicles/README.md

 # SSD-vehicles
-Just having a play with an SSD.
+Just having a play with object detection using an SSD.
 More information in `predict.ipynb`.